What is a box? Five~sided container, with or without a top. Perfect to use in decorating. Let me show you 3 ways to style a box for Christmas decor.

 I have used this vintage box all during the year, but it seems special for the holidays.

 This Christmas, I decided to use my Sure Shot box as part of our entry decorations.
-Styled on our entry commode, it provides the focal point every entry needs.
+Styled on our entry commode ( In case you were wondering, a commode is a chest of drawers or chiffonier of a decorative type popular in the 18th century.), it provides the focal point every entry needs.

 I set it on our commode and filled it with greenery, a Santa, and a reindeer.

 The Santa is one of our extensive collection.
 We have had this reindeer for over 20 years.
-He got a new bow with ribbon that I bought a few weeks ago for our new Christmas tablescape (coming next week!).
+He got a new bow with ribbon that I bought a few weeks ago for our new Christmas bows.

 I added my large wood slice as a base for a Christmas tree in a galvanized container and red candle in a cloche.

 The vignette needed more color so I added a string of red beads to the greenery and some red jingle bells to the Christmas tree.
-A couple of white bottle brush trees from the Dollar spot at Target completes this box Christmas vignette.
+A couple of white bottle brush trees completes this box Christmas vignette.

 I wanted to be sure that this entry could be candle~lit, so I exchanged the cloche for an open vase.